 - Negotiated with the FDA on the client’s behalf

-The Pre-submission we submitted requested that the FDA consider the possibility of client using a Traditional FDA 510(k) submission instead of a FDA De Novo, and supported this with additional device verification testing.
+The Pre-submission we submitted requested that the FDA consider the possibility of the client using a Traditional FDA 510(k) submission instead of an FDA De Novo, and supported this with additional device verification testing.
 This demonstrated that although the product had a novel technology, the device itself was as safe and effective as the other devices currently on the market with closely related technology.

-The outcome: During the teleconference and negotiations with the FDA it was concluded that a Traditional FDA 510(k) submission with additional testing would be suitable for the client's medical device, and that the FDA De Novo process was actually not needed.
+The outcome: During the teleconference and negotiations with the FDA it was concluded that a Traditional FDA 510(k) submission with additional testing would be suitable for the client's medical device and that the FDA De Novo process was actually not needed.
 RQMIS was able to save the client time, money, resources, and an unnecessary headache!